OctopusDeploy/blog/blog/2021-09/workato-connector/index.md

 ![](approval-workflow.png)

 In this workflow, real-time approval events from an instance of ServiceNow trigger a series of actions to commence.
 Specifically, a build in Jenkins starts, followed by the creation of a release in Octopus Deploy.
-Conditions may be checked, and used to drive decisions as part of the workflow.
-These are similar to control flow statements like `if`-`then`-`else` statements in programming languages like C#.
+Conditions may be checked and used to drive decisions as part of the workflow.
+These are similar to control flow statements like `if`-`then`-`else` statements in programming languages.

 ## Conclusion